 - Two years’ history as a self-employed professional

-- Decent credit score (the exact score minimum varies, depending on the lender)
+- A fair to good credit score (the exact score minimum varies by lender)

-- Enough cash or liquid reserves to cover several months of your mortgage payment
+- Enough cash or liquid reserves to cover several months of your mortgage payments

-- Verification of any liquid assets, like a 401(k) or mutual fund investment
+- Verification of any liquid assets, like a 401(k) or mutual fund investments

 - A letter from your tax preparer or accountant validating your business expenses and confirming that you file your returns as an independent contractor

-The exact requirements vary from lender to lender.
+The exact requirements vary by lender.
 For example, some mortgage lenders may accept lower credit scores than others, and some may allow gift funds while others will not.

 If you don’t meet the requirements for one lender, be sure to shop around and see if you meet the criteria for another.